 In addition to courthouses and jails, there are buildings Washington County has specifically designated as “courthouse annexes.”
 Washington County has had at least three.
 The first courthouse annex was located just south of the historic courthouse.
 Constructed in 1929 as the National Guard Armory, this building was home of the Arkansas National Guard until moving to South School Avenue.
 In 1968, the Washington County Quorum Court approved the purchase of the building and renovated its interior for use by the Extension Office, Prosecuting Attorney, Juvenile Referee, an additional Circuit Judge, and the Arkansas Revenue Office.
 The basement of the building, once an expansive parking garage for military vehicles, was turned into the Washington County Jail in 1973.
+Under the direction of County Judge Joseph Wood, the Armory has been undergoing a major and long-overdue restoration since 2017.
 The second annex was the Montgomery Ward Building which stood on the corner of South College and Center Streets.
 Constructed in 1929 , the Montgomery Ward Department Store occupied this building until 1961, when they moved to the Evelyn Hills Shopping Center.
 The Clark-Eoff Furniture Store also occupied this building.
 In 1976, under the leadership of County Judge Vol Lester, Washington County purchased it and renovated its interior for use by the Public Defender, Law Library, and Quorum Court room.
 Also, the additional Circuit Judge and Juvenile Referee (by this time an elected Judge) once housed in the Armory moved to this location.
 The Montgomery Ward Building was demolished in 2005 and as of 2016 is a vacant lot.
 The 3rd and current Courthouse Annex is located at 123 North College Avenue.
 Constructed by Tom Terminella in 2006, Washington County purchased this building in 2008 for use by the Public Defender, and a seventh Circuit Judge, Joanna Taylor, who was elected in 2010.
 It was also the temporary home of Circuit Judge Mary Ann Gunn while the historic courthouse was being renovated.

 In addition to courthouses, courthouse annexes and jails, Washington County has had numerous other facilities occupying parts of Fayetteville.
 Some of the more notable facilities include the County Poor House, the Road Department, Washington Regional Medical Center, and the Juvenile Detention Facilitiy.